 This is the classic form of bipolar disorder where the manic phases are clear.
-The mood swings are extreme and escalate till things get out of control.
-The person exhibits unusual behaviour nearly every day and lasts long periods.
+The mood swings are extreme and escalate until things get out of control.
+The person exhibits unusual behavior nearly every day and lasts long periods.

 This is the most common type of bipolar.
 It involves both depressive and manic symptoms but less severe, called hypomania.
 But hypomania gets worse if not attended to.

 Least common compared to the other two and has the same symptoms but not as dramatic.
 If not controlled or overcome, it could lead to bipolar-I or II.

 Bipolar treatment involves medication, behavioral therapy, counseling and substance abuse treatment.
 The treatment method depends on the condition of the individual after diagnosis.

 If you think you or a loved one is suffering, it is best to get help before they harm themselves or pose a threat to someone else’s life.